thebrandonlucas/blog/src/routes/quotes/+page.md

 ---

+_Feb 6, 2024_

+> I see now more clearly than ever before that even our greatest troubles spring from something that is as admirable and sound as it is dangerous -- from our impatience to better the lot of our fellows.

+- Karl Popper, _The Open Society and it's Enemies_, preface to the second edition

+---

 _Feb 5, 2024_

 > [...] the most unfortunate of men is he who has not learned how to bear misfortune [...] men ought to order their lives as if they were fated to live both a long and a short time, [and] wisdom should be cherished as a means of traveling from youth to old age, for it is more lasting than any other possession.